HOW TO CLEAN YOUR UTV WHEELS

 First step

 Park your machine in the shade and let your vehicle and wheels cool before you decide to clean them.
-If your wheels or vehicle are too hot, the soap can dry before you can wash off and may leave spots (sometimes permanent) or leave a film on your wheels that, ironically enough, attracts more dirt and debris the next time you ride.
-If it's hot outside, clean your wheels one at a time to ensure you get a chance to rinse before the soap dries.
+If your wheels or vehicle are too hot, the soap can dry before you can wash it off, leaving spots (sometimes permanent) or a film that, ironically enough, attracts more dirt and debris the next time you ride.
+If it's hot outside, clean your wheels one at a time so you can rinse each before the soap dries.

 Mild soap and water solution

-You can invest in plenty of great aftermarket products that claim to clean your sxs wheels.
+You can invest in plenty of great aftermarket products that claim to clean your SXS wheels.
 However, we recommend keeping things simple and using a simple, mild soap and water solution combined with a soft or microfiber sponge.
-Never use an abrasive cleaner, steel wool, stiff brushes, or polishing compounds, as these could remove the protective clear coat or even paint finish.
+Never use abrasive cleaners, steel wool, stiff brushes, or polishing compounds, as these could remove the protective clear coat or even the paint finish.
 Wipe your wheels dry with a clean microfiber towel.

-So what exactly is a "mild" soap you ask?
+So what exactly is a "mild" soap, you ask?
 Good question.
-When we reference mild soap, we're talking about simple dish soap you'd use to clean grandma's best plates.
+When we talk about mild soap, we're referring to simple dish soap you'd use to clean grandma's best plates.
 Skip the lemony scents and stick to the original recipe for best results.
 Just like washing your dishes, grab a bucket of warm water and add a squirt or two of mild dish soap.
-After a good pre-rinse to remove the grit and debris, use a soft sponge or microfiber towel to get into the nooks and crannies of your wheel to clean all exposed areas.
+After a thorough pre-rinse to remove grit and debris, use a soft sponge or microfiber towel to clean the nooks and crannies of your wheel and all exposed areas.
 Yes, that means the backside of your spokes and the rear inner barrel.

 Second step

 We recommend using a soft towel to clean your UTV wheels after a bath.
-Dirt and debris will inevitably remain on your wheels, so a good wipe-down afterwards will ensure that the paint finish is bright and shiny—many products on the market claim to "protect" the finish of your wheels after washing them.
-In our experience, these just add a sticky film that attracts more dirt.
+Dirt and debris will inevitably remain on your wheels, so a good wipe-down afterwards will ensure the paint finish is bright and shiny—many products on the market claim to "protect" your wheels' finish after washing.
+In our experience, these add a sticky film that attracts more dirt.
 Just wash often and skip the BS.